MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ##### Recommendations

-- Install an Azure security agent on Azure Arc Windows machines to monitor them for security configurations and vulnerabilities.
+- Install an Azure security agent on Azure VMware Solution guest VMs through Azure Arc for servers to monitor them for security configurations and vulnerabilities.
 - Configure Azure Arc machines to automatically create an association with the default data collection rule for Defender for Cloud.
-- On the subscription that you use to deploy and run the Azure VMware Solution software-defined datacenter (SDDC), use a Defender for Cloud plan that includes protection for servers.
+- On the subscription that you use to deploy and run the Azure VMware Solution private cloud, use a Defender for Cloud plan that includes protection for servers.
-- If you have guest VMs with extended security benefits in the Azure VMware Solution SDDC, deploy security updates regularly.
+- If you have guest VMs with extended security benefits in the Azure VMware Solution private cloud, deploy security updates regularly.
 Use the Volume Activation Management Tool to deploy these updates.

 ## Encrypt data